Linkenelis/Remote-TFT_eSPI/README.md

 # Remote-TFT_eSPI
 TFT_eSPI over UDP

 One Display (with touch) for multiple projects.
+Or one project with a dozen or more Remote-TFT_eSPI Displays.
 Tested with https://github.com/Linkenelis/Esp32-Lyrat-MiniWebRadio and tasmota-Berry
 ![Display](https://github.com/Linkenelis/Remote-TFT_eSPI/blob/main/Working.jpg)